opendistro/for-elasticsearch-docs/docs/elasticsearch/ux.md

 * `quic`
 * `quick`

-Use the standard analyzer on the query side:

 Use the `standard` analyzer at search time.
 Otherwise, the user query is split into edge N-grams and we get results for everything that matches `q`, `u`, and `i`.
 This is one of the few occasions where we use a different analyzer on the index side and query side.